 - 3 to 4 medium firm bananas, cut into 1/2-inch slices

 - 2 quarts vanilla ice cream, softened, divided

 - 1 can (20 ounces) crushed pineapple, drained

 - 1 jar (10 ounces) maraschino cherries, drained and halved

 - In a large saucepan, combine sugar, milk, chocolate chips and 1/2 cup butter.
 Bring to a boil over medium heat; cook and stir for 8 minutes.
 Remove from the heat and cool completely.

 - Meanwhile, melt the remaining butter; toss with cookie crumbs.
 Press into a greased 13-in. x 9-in. pan.
 Freeze for 15 minutes.
 Arrange banana slices over crust; spread with 1 quart of ice cream.
 Top with 1 cup of chocolate sauce.
 Freeze for 1 hour.
 Refrigerate remaining chocolate sauce.
 Spread the remaining ice cream over dessert; top with pineapple, cherries and pecans.
 Cover and freeze overnight.

 - Remove from the freezer 10 minutes before serving.
 Reheat the chocolate sauce.
-Cut dessert into squares; serve with whipped topping and chocolate sauce.
+Cut dessert into squares; if desired, serve with whipped topping and chocolate sauce.
 Yield: 12-15 servings.